Page last updated at 11:17 PM, Sun 19 Oct 2014

 In addition to highlighting the ways in which we strive to enrich young lives and help prepare young people for the future, our web site will help any visitor understand how we work; our curriculum, how we promote achievement, how we deliver lessons, how we support learners, how we foster a community ethos, our resources and facilities and how we organise all of these aspects of our school.

-In August, we will welcome new staff Miss Malcolm in Music, Miss McIntosh in PE, Mrs Pirie in Physics and Guidance (Beveridge House) and Mrs Sim in Maths and Guidance (Carlyle House).
-Mrs Kerek in English will be staying with us on a permanent basis and is joined by Mrs McCormick as a trainee.
+We recently welcomed new staff Mr Young and Miss McIntosh in PE, Miss Malcolm in Music, Mrs Pirie in Physics and Guidance (Beveridge House) and Mrs Sim in Maths and Guidance (Carlyle House).
+Mrs Kerek in English stays with us on a permanent basis and is joined by Mrs McCormick as a trainee.
 Other probationers are Miss Band in PE and Miss Grubb in Maths.
-Finally, well done to Miss Keeble, who becomes a Guidance Teacher in Adam Smith House on a permanent basis.
+Well done to Miss Keeble, who becomes a Guidance Teacher in Adam Smith House on a permanent basis.
+We also welcomed Mrs Rae in the Office and Mrs Kelly as part of the Pupil Support team.

-I mentioned your strong support earlier.
-Many thanks for your backing with our push on uniform, and especially the wearing of blazers.
+Many thanks for your strong backing with our push on uniform, and especially the wearing of blazers.
 We have had a very good uptake and I know that many parents/carers appreciate the lengths we have gone to secure a good deal.
 Please check the Academy Uniforms website to order a quality KHS blazer and badge for only £28.

 Our website is one of the most important ways of keeping in touch.
 Clicking on our pages, I hope that you will be informed about KHS and impressed by the achievements of our learners.
 This is becoming an increasingly useful place, a virtual learning space and a key means by which Kirkcaldy High School expands beyond its campus and engages ever more effectively with the wider world.